OneAndOnlyFinbar/DBMDataAPI/README.md

 ##### Custom Port Number #####
 To update the port number your api is running on:
-1. Go to line 55 and change the `null` value to your port number.
+1. Go to line 10 in the `main.json` config file, set `7000` to your desired port.

-If you want to reset it set the changed port number to `null`

 ##### Custom Error Codes #####
 To set custom error messages do the following: